tinacms/tina.io/content/guides/index.md

 ## Categories

 Guides are organized by various categories.
 Guides in the _General_ category use plain React (or `create-react-app`); the information can generally be applied to any React framework (although the implementation may look different).
-Guides in the _Next.js_ and _Gatsby_ categories contain information specific to each framework.
+Guides in the _Next.js_ and _Gatsby_ categories contain information specific to each framework's integration.

 ### General